oroinc/documentation/crm/admin_guide/op_structure/search_index/index.rst

 Website Index Type
 ^^^^^^^^^^^^^^^^^^

 Website index type (sometimes referred as frontend index type) is used only at the OroCommerce application - this application uses standard index type at backend part, and website index type at frontent part of the application.
-Each entity is represented by one alias wtih optional search placeholder (e.g. oro_product_WEBSITE_IT), so in fact each website might have it's own entity alias (e.g. oro_product_1 and oro_product_2).
+Each entity is represented by one alias wtih optional search placeholder (e.g. oro_product_WEBSITE_IT), so in fact each website might have its own entity alias (e.g. oro_product_1 and oro_product_2).
 Entity fields might contain search placeholders as well (e.g. name_LOCALIZATION_ID), so in fact each field might have several values depending on the provided placeholders (e.g. name_1, name_2 and name_3).

 Website index type triggers following events: